Provincias Internas: Establishment

-New Spain in 1819 with the boundaries established at the Adams-Onís Treaty.
-The two large orange-colored territories located in the north of the map (the half of the New Spain territory) were the Provincias Internas.

 Teodoro de Croix, first Captain General of the Provincias Internas.

 The Provincias Internas were the brainchild of José de Gálvez.
 He hit upon the initial 1768 idea during his time as royal Visitador General (Inspector General) to New Spain from 1765 to 1771, possibly after speaking to merchants of Alamos at the Jalapa fair on his way from Veracruz to Mexico City.
 His initial idea was to create a full-fledged viceroyalty or captaincy general out of the northern provinces, but the low population of the area and large military expenses of the area in comparison to its revenues, prevented this.
-Instead the chief official of the area received the military title of commander or commandant general (comandante general in Spanish) in addition to being the chief civil executive officer of the region.
+Instead the chief official of the area received the military title of commander or commandant general (comandante general) in addition to being the chief civil executive officer of the region.
 Due to objections from the viceroys of New Spain, Gálvez was unable to implement his plan during his time as visitador, but a few years after his return he was appointed Minister of the Indies.
 This was essentially a new office created by King Charles III which made Gálvez, for all purposes, independent of the Council of the Indies (of which he was also an honorary member).
 From his new position, Gálvez was able to implement his vision for Spanish America.
 In addition to the Provincias Internas, Gálvez also created the Viceroyalty of the Río de la Plata and the Captaincy General of Venezuela (which was essentially a new viceroyalty in all but name).
 He also recommenced the stalled project of replacing the older corregimientos and alcaldías mayores with intendants.
 Gálvez appointed Teodoro de Croix as the first Commander General of the Provinicas Internas.